swirlai/swirl-search/README.md

 # Support

-:small_blue_diamond: [Create an Issue](https://github.com/sidprobstein/swirl-search/issues) if something doesn't work, isn't clear, or should be documented
+* [Create an Issue](https://github.com/sidprobstein/swirl-search/issues) if something doesn't work, isn't clear, or should be documented

-:small_blue_diamond: Email: [support@swirl.today](mailto:support@swirl.today) with issues, requests, questions, etc - we'd love to hear from you!
+* Email: [support@swirl.today](mailto:support@swirl.today) with issues, requests, questions, etc - we'd love to hear from you!

 <br/>